Singing River Runs

 • 25K

-The race is held in conjunction with the Blue Heron Hundreds, which includes a 100 mile, 100K, and 50K, and participants can stay after the shorter races for music, snacks, and to watch the longer-distance runners.
-Sponsors listed include Blue Cross Blue Shield of Alabama and REI Sports.
+The races start and finish at the Singing River House.
+This event is held in conjunction with the Blue Heron Hundreds, which includes ultra-marathon distances such as a 100 miler, 100K, and 50K.
+Following the completion of their distances, participants can remain on-site to listen to music, have snacks, and support runners competing in the longer endurance races.
+The event is sponsored by Blue Cross Blue Shield of Alabama and REI Sports.
 Visit the organization's website for the most recent information.

 Race information